bobheadxi/bobheadxi.github.io/content/_posts/2024-6-20-multi-single-tenant.md

 57 taskdriver Ensure ./cmd/manager/controllers/taskdriver/taskdriver.go:123:1
 ```

-This implementation spans around 550 lines, with nearly 1000 lines of tests providing 72% coverage on `taskdriver.Ensure` - not bad for a component dealing extensively with integrations.
+With a cyclomatic complexity score of 57, this implementation spans around 550 lines, and is covered by nearly 1000 lines of tests providing 72% coverage on `taskdriver.Ensure` - not bad for a component dealing extensively with integrations.

 This investment in a robust, re-usable component has paid dividends: the abstraction serves 5 "subresources" today, each handling a different aspect of Cloud instance management, and generalizes the implementation of: